I just found that (the excellent comics academic) Jeet Heer has a blog. Good news!

 Well… sort of… I’ve been obsessed with the manga artist Yuichi Yokoyama lately.
 Everywhere I look I see something that refers me back to his comics.

 I was checking out the newly formed Evil Robot blog, specifically a post on Ideal World, a film about virtual worlds.
 One of the clips on the film site is about a Second Life fashion designer.
 At one point there is a Yokoyama fashion moment as she tries to learn the new virtual tools of her trade.
 Makes you wonder what would have happened if she just went with it.
-Virtual worlds full of inexperienced avatars is kind of an interesting way of thinking about Yokoyama’s New Engineering now that I think of it… I will have lots more to say about Yokoyama in the very near future.
+Virtual worlds full of inexperienced avatars are kind of an interesting way of thinking about Yokoyama’s New Engineering now that I think of it… I will have lots more to say about Yokoyama in the very near future.

 Actually this sketch is from TCAF, but I never wrote a report from that.. so there.